-The curriculum is excellent for those who want to learn the on-the-job skills applicable for Investment Banking and Private equity analyst work.
+The curriculum is excellent for those who want to learn the on-the-job skills applicable to Investment Banking and Private equity analyst work.

 It is excellent in a boot-camp crash course setting for those who want to gain quick insights into on-the-job skills a few weeks out from starting the job.